 Cap and trade: Emissions reductions at low cost

-Program is key tool for meeting California's AB 32 emissions goals
+A key tool for meeting California's AB 32 emissions goals